-- literacy skills to access and interpret information on medical services and medical information contained on labels - numeracy skills to identify dosage instructions on medication labels
+- Required Skills: - literacy skills to access and interpret information on medical services and medical information contained on labels - numeracy skills to identify dosage instructions on medication labels common treatments for simple ailments and injuries when to seek medical attention

 The Range Statement relates to the unit of competency as a whole.
 It allows for different work environments and situations that may affect performance.
 Bold / italicised wording in the Performance Criteria is detailed below.